astronomer/terraform-provider-astro/docs/guides/get-started.md

 ```

 ## Step 4: Define Resources in Terraform
 In a file `main.tf`, define two resources, an `astro_workspace` and an `astro_deployment`.
-These resources will represent an Astro workspace and Astro Deployment, defined in Terraform code:
+These resources represent an Astro Workspace and Astro Deployment, defined in Terraform code:
 ```
 # Create a new workspace
 resource "astro_workspace" "my_first_tf_workspace" {